 </ul>

-To eliminate the empty line generated by the loop tag itself while keeping each<li>The independent line of elements to maintain readability, we can do it this way:.
+To remove the empty line produced by the loop tag itself while retaining each<li>The element is kept on a separate line to maintain readability, we can do this:

 <ul class="product-list">